enif77/EFrtScript/README.md

 sign :: '+' | '-' .
 ```

-Note: Forth style numbers parsing using the BASE variable will is implemented also.
+Note: Forth style numbers parsing using the BASE variable is implemented also.

 ## Strings